grolig/pv281/slides/10-wasm.md

 # Before we start - the reality of the framework

-- Beta framework (current ver: `0.19`)
+- Beta framework (current ver: `0.19`, bleeding edge ver: `next`)
 - Libraries pretty much non-existent
 - Breaking changes between versions
-- Non-existing tutorials for complex solutions
+- Non-existing tutorials for complex solutions, only examples
-- Documentation of advanced features is lacking
+- Documentation of advanced features is sometimes lacking

 ---